Hecate: The Goddess of Witchcraft in Greek Mythology

 Hecate was often intertwined with other gods and goddesses of the Greek pantheon.

 This was primarily due to her similarity in ruling over certain aspects of the world.
-For instance, the goddess of witchcraft was associated with Artemis because the latter was the Greek god of hunting.
-In fact, Artemis was further thought to be the masculine form of Hecate.
+For instance, the goddess of witchcraft was associated with Artemis because the latter was the Greek goddess of hunting.

-Indeed, this celestial number comes up repeatedly in Slavic mythology as the Triglav and the Trimurti in Indian mythology.
+Indeed, this celestial number comes up repeatedly in Slavic mythology as the Triglav and the Trimurti in Hindu mythology.

 The three bodies were engraved in time by Athenian potters, as her depictions could be seen in the statuettes they forged.